klothoplatform/sample-apps/ts-ms-lambda/README.md

 # Media Storage Sample App

-The `ts-ms-lambda` sample application demonstrates how to use the `@klotho::exec_unit` annotation to split an application up into smaller, functional units.
+The `ts-ms-lambda` sample application demonstrates how to use the `@klotho::expose` annotation to serve an application on a public endpoint

 ## Prerequisites